-The majority of the Workgroup initially believes that P332 will not be better than the current baseline and should therefore be rejected.
-The majority of the Workgroup believe P332 will be neutral against Applicable BSC Objective (c) (competition) and neutral or detrimental against Applicable BSC Objective (d) (efficient operation and implementation of the BSC arrangements).
-Workgroup Members felt that the proposed solution was not adding anything to the obligations and provisions that already exist in the BSC.
+The majority of the Panel disagree with the Workgroup's recommendation to reject P332 and initially believes that P332 would better facilitate Applicable BSC Objective (c) (competition) and (d) (efficient operation and implementation of the BSC arrangements) and should therefore be approved.

-The Workgroup agrees that P332 does impact the EBGL Article 18 terms and conditions as the proposed legal text does impact the existing EBGL/BSC mapping (in BSC Section F 'Modification Procedures' Annex F-2).
+The Panel agrees with the Workgroup that P332 does impact the EBGL Article 18 terms and conditions as the proposed legal text does impact the existing EBGL/BSC mapping (in BSC Section F 'Modification Procedures' Annex F-2).
 They do not believe P332 extends the terms and conditions.
-Consequently, the Workgroup recommends that P332 should not be a Self-Governance Modification and should be sent to Ofgem for decision.
+The Panel agrees with the Workgroup's recommendation that P332 should not be a Self-Governance Modification and should be sent to Ofgem for decision.